Vitrium Advanced DRM Software: Annotations Sharing

 DRM software should not only protect digital content and keep it secure, but also provide an excellent experience.
 At Vitrium, we are all about the customer experience.
 Every step of the way, we think about both your experience using our DRM software, and that of our customers when accessing Vitrium protected content.

 With that in mind, we strive to add features to our software based on our customers’ needs.
-Vitrium, in a sense, is a product built by customers!
+Vitrium is, in a sense, a product built by customers!

-Our new Annotations Sharing feature is, of course, not the exception.
+Our Annotations Sharing feature is, of course, not the exception.
 Requested by a customer with the need to allow users to view and provide feedback within a file protected with Vitrium DRM software, this feature was built to further improve your UX.

 Annotations Sharing